Almond Flour Chocolate Cake

 - Almond Flour: Almond meal and almond flour are terms used for the same thing—both mean finely ground almonds.
 The majority of almond flour products are made by finely grinding blanched almonds (almonds where the skins have been removed).
 Almond meal can mean finely ground blanched or unblanched almonds, and almond meal may be a coarser grind than almond flour.
 As a result, I always prefer to bake with fine-ground almond flour.

-- Cocoa Powder: This cake shines with a very high-quality cocoa powder.
-I love a deep, dark cocoa powder like my favorite Valrhona Cocoa Powder.
-But you can use whatever unsweetened cocoa powder you like best, and both regular cocoa powder and dutch processed cocoa powder work just fine.
+- Cocoa Powder: This moist chocolate cake shines with a very high-quality cocoa powder.
+I love cocoa powder with deep chocolate flavor, like my favorite Valrhona Cocoa Powder.
+But you can use whatever unsweetened cocoa powder you like best, and both regular cocoa powder and dutch-processed cocoa powder work just fine.

 Whisk together your dry ingredients: 1.5 cups almond flour, ⅓ cup cocoa powder, 1 cup sugar, ¾ teaspoon baking powder, and ½ teaspoon salt in a large mixing bowl.

-In a separate smaller bowl, whisk together 3 eggs, 3 ounces of vegetable oil, and 2 teaspoons of vanilla extract.
+In a separate bowl, whisk together 3 large eggs, 3 ounces of vegetable oil, and 2 teaspoons of vanilla extract.

 Stir egg mixture into almond flour mixture until well-combined, then stir in ½ cup of chocolate chips.
 Batter will be thick.
-Use a rubber spatula to scrape into prepared cake pan.
+Use a rubber spatula to scrape into the prepared pan.

 Dust your Chocolate Almond Flour Cake with powdered sugar to serve, if desired.

 Yes!
 You can easily make your own almond flour with the help of a food processor.
 Just take a quantity of blanched almonds (you can often find these as blanched, slivered almonds in the grocery store) and blitz in a food processor until they are finely ground.
-Just make sure you stop as soon as you see the texture you want—if you grind for too long, your almond flour will turn into almond butter.
+For best results, make sure you stop as soon as you see the texture you want.
+If you grind for too long, your almond flour will turn into almond butter.

 Though this is a gluten-free chocolate cake, it is not a keto chocolate cake.
 Using almond flour does reduce the carbs in this cake, compared to making it with regular all-purpose flour.
 But it still contains more carbs and sugar than you'd like if you were practicing a strict keto diet.